 5. Hold and breathe.
 Lift through the crown of your head.
 Lengthen the front of your spine.
 Draw your shoulder blades down your back and open the chest upward.
 Hold for 5 to 8 slow breaths.
 To release, unhook the back foot first, then lower the leg, then release the arms.
 Rest in child's pose for 3 to 5 breaths before switching sides.

-Mermaid pose proper form showing pigeon base with front shin grounded, back foot bound in elbow crook, and hands clasped overhead in a gentle backbend
+Mermaid pose proper form: pigeon base with front shin grounded and hips square, back foot bound in the elbow crook, hands clasped overhead behind the head, chest lifted in a gentle backbend

 Mermaid pose proper form: pigeon base with square hips, back foot hooked into the elbow bind, hands clasped behind the head, chest lifted.